-- Enrollment Length: Allows student enrollment to extend beyond 2 years for individuals enrolled during the COVID-19 national emergency. - Advanced Career Training Programs: Allows students to continue to participate in advanced career training programs for an additional year if the program was interrupted due to the COVID-19 national emergency. - Counseling and Job Placement: Allows students who graduated on or after January 1, 2020 or whose enrollment was interrupted due to the COVID-19 national emergency to remain eligible for counseling and job placement supports. - Transition Support: Allows students who have graduated in 2020 to continue to receive transition allowances during and for the three-month period following the COVID-19 national emergency, and to continue to receive employment services during this time.
+- Eligibility: Allows students who turned 25 during the COVID-19 national emergency to maintain eligibility. - Enrollment Length: Allows student enrollment to extend beyond 2 years for individuals enrolled during the COVID-19 national emergency. - Advanced Career Training Programs: Allows students to continue to participate in advanced career training programs for an additional year if the program was interrupted due to the COVID-19 national emergency. - Counseling and Job Placement: Allows students who graduated on or after January 1, 2020 or whose enrollment was interrupted due to the COVID-19 national emergency to remain eligible for counseling and job placement supports.

+• Transition Support: Allows students who have graduated in 2020 to continue to receive transition allowances during and for the three-month period following the COVID-19 national emergency, and to continue to receive employment services during this time.

 Section 141.
-Native American Programs: Authorizes \$150 million to support the program.
+Native American Programs: Authorizes \$150 million to support the program and allows for a 1-year extension on the 4-year grant cycle due to the COVID-19 national emergency.

 Section 142.
-Migrant and Seasonal Farmworkers: Authorizes \$150 million to support the program, and expands eligibility to individuals not exceeding 150 percent of the poverty line.
+Migrant and Seasonal Farmworkers: Authorizes \$150 million to support the program, allows for a 1-year extension on the 4-year grant cycle due to the COVID-19 national emergency, and expands eligibility to individuals not exceeding 150 percent of the poverty line.